deadcoder0904/a2k-quotes/README.md

 # a2k-quotes

-> Curated Quotes by A2K :ghost:
+> Awesome Curated Quotes by A2K :ghost:

 ## License